MaterializeInc/materialize/doc/user/content/cloud/connect-to-materialize-cloud.md

 {{< cloud-notice >}}

-## Connecting to sources from Materialize cloud

-## Connecting to sinks from Materialize Cloud
+## Connecting to sources from Materialize Cloud

 ## Connecting code to Materialize Cloud